Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable agriculture, forestry, and supply chains.

-Requirements: Farms and businesses must meet environmental, social, and economic sustainability criteria, including biodiversity conservation, climate resilience, fair labor conditions, and responsible resource management.
+What are the Requirements: Farms and businesses must meet environmental, social, and economic sustainability criteria, including biodiversity conservation, climate resilience, fair labor conditions, and responsible resource management.
 Independent audits ensure compliance.

-Description: Rainforest Alliance Certified recognizes farms and businesses that follow sustainable practices to protect nature, support workers, and promote ethical supply chains.
+What does it mean: Rainforest Alliance Certified recognizes farms and businesses that follow sustainable practices to protect nature, support workers, and promote ethical supply chains.

 Link: Rainforest Alliance Certified